YJDoc2/The-Transpiler-Project/project.md

 Added Using Array values as value <br />
 \# test7.c transpiled from test7.tpp for testing Basic array assignment, and value access<br />

-Add Array support : No nested arrays , maybe can keep array of strings to a later stage <br />
+Add Array support : No nested array <br />
 Assignment to arrays at declaration stage<br />
-also make sure one cannot assign to array-type vars <br />
-Support String Arrays ?<br />
+Support String Arrays<br />

+Add charbuf to support input-able buffers for string<br>

-Support individual character assignment in Strings ?<br />
+Support individual character assignment in Strings ?
+NO , only array of strings.<br />

 All kind of array requirements : functions with array return types ?
 Array params ? also access of array elements ? <br />
 Add Assignment statement <br />
+also make sure one cannot assign to array-type vars (done, as one cannot access arary-types without subscript ?)<br />

 ## Stage 5